Submit your title + description (maximum 600 words) before 1 May!

 Managing Director of Next Generation Infrastructures, the Netherlands

 I am very proud to organize this important symposium.
 I am looking forward to meeting you and learning about the latest insights, exchanging experiences and enriching each other’s knowledge.
-Preferably physically in our beautiful country, but otherwise online.
 I warmly invite you to submit your abstract!